akyrillidis/akyrillidis.github.io/pubs/index.md

    </samp></pre>

 + Anastasios Kyrillidis and George.
 N. Karystinos, [*``Fixed-rank Rayleigh quotient maximization by an M-PSK sequence"*](/pubs/Journals/05_journal_rankDcomplex_final_v21.pdf), IEEE Trans. on Communications, Volume:62, Issue:3, pages 961-975, 2014.

+  <button id="b_abs_j3"> Abstract </button>
+  <button id="b_bib_j3"> Bibtex </button>
+  <p id="abs_j4"> <i> Certain optimization problems in communication systems, such as limited-feedback
+  constant-envelope beamforming or noncoherent M-ary phase-shift keying (MPSK) sequence detection, result in the maximization of a fixed-rank positive semidefinite quadratic form over the MPSK alphabet.
+  This form is a special case of the Rayleigh quotient of a matrix and, in general, its maximization by an MPSK sequence is NP-hard.
+However, if the rank of the matrix is not a function of its size, then the optimal solution can be computed with polynomial complexity in the matrix size.
+In this work, we develop a new technique to efficiently solve this problem by utilizing auxiliary continuous-valued angles and partitioning the resulting continuous space of solutions into a polynomial-size set of regions, each of which corresponds to a distinct MPSK sequence.
+The sequence that maximizes the Rayleigh quotient is shown to belong to this polynomial-size set of sequences, thus efficiently reducing the size of the feasible set from exponential to polynomial.
+Based on this analysis, we also develop an algorithm that constructs this set in polynomial time and show that it is fully parallelizable, memory efficient, and rank scalable.
+The proposed algorithm compares favorably with other solvers for this problem that have appeared recently in the literature. </i> </p>

+  <pre id="bib_j3"><samp>
+  		@article{kyrillidis2014fixed,
+  				 title={Fixed-rank Rayleigh quotient maximization by an MPSK sequence}, author={Kyrillidis, Anastasios and Karystinos, George N}, journal={Communications, IEEE Transactions on}, volume={62}, number={3}, pages={961--975}, year={2014},
+ 				 publisher={IEEE}
+		}
+  </samp></pre>

 + Anastasios Kyrillidis and Volkan Cevher, [*``Matrix recipes for hard thresholding methods"*](/pubs/Journals/MatrixALPS_JMVI_v2.pdf), Journal of Mathematical Imaging and Vision (JMIV), April 2013, Springer.
 + Nikolaos D. Sidiropoulos and Anastasios Kyrillidis, [*``Multi-way compressed sensing for sparse low rank tensors"*](/pubs/Journals/MWCSR1twocol.pdf), IEEE Signal Processing Letters, 19(11):757-760, Oct.
 2012.